alex/rply/README.rst

 specific type, we take advantage of polymorphism to keep values in a box so that everything is statically typed.
 You can write whatever boxes you need for your project.

+If you don't intend to use your parser from RPython, and just want a cool pure Python parser you can ignore all the box stuff and just return whatever you like from each production method.